aishahzaharii/webapp/README.md

 	1.3.1 Admin
 In this system, admin will be able to add,delete and update the details about employee and menu.
 Admin will change the detail about the staff and also menu for food and drink (code, name, price).

-	1.3.2 Table management system
+	1.3.2 Employee
-Table management system will display the list of available tables for new customers to be seated.
-Employee will be able to organize the customer’s table depends on how much people sitting at a table.
-When order comes in, the table will automatically not available to other customers.
-The table will be back available when payment has been made.
+For employee. they will be able to take the order from the customer.
+Employee also can update the order in the ordering form.
+Then, the order will be submitted to the kithcen chef for preparing the food and to the cashier for proceeding to the payment session.

-	1.3.3 Payment system
+	1.3.3 Customer
+Customer will order the food through this system and then the order will be passed to the employee.
+They also can view the menu of the food and cancel the order too.
 The system will calculate the total value for the ordered food and drinks.
 Any discounts extra service charge will also be calculated.
 After payment has been done, the system will generate receipt.

-        1.3.4 Menu
-Menu system will manage upload, edit and delete of the menus.

 ## 1.4 MODELS, VIEWS, AND CONTROLLERS